BLOG

 What is Psychological Interior Design?

 Psychological interior design focuses on the mental and emotional impact of the spaces we inhabit.
 Dr. Sally Augustin, a well-known expert in environmental psychology, has done extensive work on how the physical environment can influence human emotions, productivity, and overall well-being.
-According to Dr. Augustin’s research, thoughtful design can reduce stress, enhance creativity, and even improve overall mental health.

 Through the principles of environmental psychology, she advocates for spaces that don’t just look good but feel good.
 This approach considers the psychological triggers embedded in color, layout, textures, lighting, and natural elements.